 Your vehicle’s exhaust system serves a relatively simple purpose but sometimes accomplishes it in a complicated way.
 The primary goal of your vehicle’s exhaust system is to direct the gases coming from your combustion chamber to a safe place.
 The safest place is somewhere outside of your vehicle, far from you and any windows or openings in your vehicle which usually means somewhere under your rear bumper.
-Your exhaust system’s secondary purpose is to muffle the sound of the explosions that are happening inside your engine as well as the sound of high velocity gases escaping from your tail pipe.
+Your exhaust system’s secondary purpose is to muffle the sound of the explosions that are happening inside your engine as well as the sound of high-velocity gases escaping from your tailpipe.
 The complications come in when you look at the route that your exhaust will have to take and keep in mind that it can get to be extremely hot.
-Lastly, your engine vibrates and moves around quite a bit while you are driving depending on whether you are accelerating heavily, down shifting or just idling.
-So your exhaust has to safely carry dangerous fumes quickly and quietly to the back of your car without get anything too hot.
+Lastly, your engine vibrates and moves around quite a bit while you are driving depending on whether you are accelerating heavily, downshifting or just idling.
+So your exhaust has to safely carry dangerous fumes quickly and quietly to the back of your car without getting anything too hot.

 Your vehicle’s exhaust system lives a tough life so at some point in the life of your vehicle it will likely need to be replaced or repaired.
 Some of the repairs on your exhaust system can be done yourself, while others should be left up to a professional.

 Repairing your exhaust system starts with identifying where the problem is.
-Finding the problem can be difficult since your exhaust pipe gets so hot.
+It can be difficult to check for an exhaust leak and find the problem since your exhaust pipe gets so hot.
 You should never touch or handle any part of your exhaust system if your vehicle has been driven anytime in the last few hours!
 Start with a visual inspection.
 Pop your hood and find the exhaust manifold.
 It will be where the exhaust gases exit your vehicle’s engine.
 It likely will look rusty and either be a number of tubes, or one large tube.
 Sometimes they are covered by a heat shield so look hard.
 From there, follow the piping back under your vehicle all the way to the rear.
 Look for any holes or places where the pipe has broken or come apart.
 Also inspect each of the exhaust components as you go back.
 There may be one or multiple catalytic converters, resonators or mufflers.
 These will look like large metal tubes or boxes connected along the exhaust piping.
 Check all of these for holes, dents or creases.
 Don’t forget to check the top of each component with a mechanic’s mirror.

-Next you can do an audible inspection.
+You can also do an audible inspection for an exhaust leak if you know what a leak sounds like.
 With your vehicle running start in the engine bay.
 See if you can hear a distinct noise coming from near the exhaust manifold.
-In this area an exhaust leak will sound more like a ticking or puffing.
-Next listen for leaks at any union or joints in your exhaust system.
+In this area, an exhaust leak will sound more like a ticking or puffing.
+Next, listen for leaks at any union or joints in your exhaust system.
 Once you get to your catalytic converter and go back from there, a leak will sound more like a buzz, hum or your car or truck will sound like a hotrod.
 Usually, the louder the noise, the closer to the engine it is.
 During this inspection, it may be helpful to have a friend rev in the engine intermittently so you can hear the changes in exhaust sound.
 Remember, never touch the exhaust components during this inspection, they’ll be hot!

 If you discover your exhaust leak to be coming from the exhaust manifold or one of the joints in your exhaust system you may be able to seal the leak simply by changing the gasket.
 Each joint in your exhaust system will have a gasket that can be replaced, but remember the bolts may be hard to remove as they are usually rusty.